 Implementation and monitoring

-The UNCG is in charge of implementation of the UNCT Communications and Advocacy Strategy and activities set in the Annual Work Plan.
+The UNCG is in charge of implementation of the UNCT Communications and Advocacy Strategy and activities set in the Annual UNCG Work plan, and approved by UNCT.
 The UNCG will hold regular monthly meetings to coordinate and ad-hoc meetings to answer emerging needs.
 Annual retreat of the UNCG will be used to update the Strategy, review activities of the UNCG group, and develop an annual work plan.

-The UNCG will monitor the implementation of the Joint Communications Strategy through the implementations of annual workplans and update it accordingly.
+The UNCG will monitor the implementation of the Joint Communications Strategy through the implementations of annual UNCG workplans and update it accordingly.
 The monitoring will be done on a continuous basis to allow UNCG to act accordingly and modify the communications approach if not yielding expected results.

-Several tools that will be used to evaluate communications activities, including:
+Several tools that will be used to evaluate communications activities as defined by the UNCG, including:

 A quantitative and qualitative analysis of media clipping